8 Wonders Of The World | Are They Worth Visiting?

 Built: 1450-1460

 From the Sungate, we watched Machu Picchu come into view as clouds lifted over the mountains.
-With each step, we were captivated by the beauty of the well-preserved citadel on this sacred site.
+We were all captivated by the beauty of the well-preserved citadel on this sacred site.
+Our kids enjoyed discovering the maze of paths and seeing the lamas.

 At over 2,432m (7,000ft) above sea level, Machu Picchu lay abandoned until 1911 but now attracts over 1.5 million visitors annually worldwide.